ICTQual ISO/IEC 38500 IT Governance Lead Auditor Course

 ICTQual ISO/IEC 38500 IT Governance Lead Auditor Course is 5 days training program.
 As this Training program have mandatory assessment which will be conducted through Approved Training Centres.

 ICTQual ISO/IEC 38500 IT Governance Lead Auditor Course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.